Types of Checklist: “READ-DO” checklist and “DO-CONFIRM” checklist

 ☐ No unread messages in social networks

-In the above example, the action checklist is used with the inspection checklist, but this is not always the case.
-Occasionally there is only one of them, and when only the inspection one is present, its users have more freedom of action.
+In the examples above, the action checklist is used alongside the inspection checklist, but this is not always the case.
+It’s more often that one type stands alone.
+When only the inspection checklist is present, its users may have more freedom of action.
+When only the action checklist is in place, its users have clearer guidance.

-In the book “The Checklist Manifesto” [2], surgeon Atul Gawande talks about his experience creating a checklist for the World Health Organization.
-The goal of the checklist he developed was to improve postoperative care and reduce mortality and complications after surgical operations worldwide.
+In the book “The Checklist Manifesto” [2], surgeon Atul Gawande discusses his experience in creating a checklist for the World Health Organization.
+The goal of the checklist he developed was to improve postoperative care and reduce mortality and complications after surgical procedures worldwide.

 Back in Boston, I set my research team to work making our fledgling surgery checklist more usable.
 We tried to follow the lessons from aviation.
 We made it clearer.
 We made it speedier.
 We adopted mainly a DO-CONFIRM rather than a READ-DO format, to give people greater flexibility in performing their tasks while nonetheless having them stop at key points to confirm that critical steps have not been overlooked.
 The checklist emerged vastly improved.

-It turns out that although action checklists and inspection checklists are very similar to each other, differences in their wording also hide other fundamental differences.
+It turns out that although action checklists and inspection checklists are very similar, differences in their wording reveal fundamental distinctions.

-Action checklists are close to operational definitions and can be used to achieve precise results in predictable circumstances.
+Action checklists are akin to operational definitions and can be used to achieve precise results in predictable circumstances.

-Inspection checklists, as their name implies, can be used to check the results of work.
-But they can also serve to give performers more freedom in unpredictable circumstances.
+Inspection checklists, as the name suggests, are used to verify the results of work.
+However, they can also provide performers with greater freedom in unpredictable situations.

 [1] “Three simple rules for writing great tasks for your to-do list” from the “Amazing Marvin” blog